 A good installment land contract agreement is crucial to the success of this agreement to avoid legal problems.
 When selling, the agreement should not be recorded, to prevent the buyer from claiming an equitable lien on the property (some states, notably Maryland, demand that the agreement is void unless recorded.
 Check with your county clerk).
 On the other hand, when buying you will want to record the agreement to protect your interest.

 It is recommended, especially when buying, to have the seller execute a deed to the property to be held in escrow with a lawyer or title company.
 This will protect you in the case the seller disappears, dies, or refuses to convey title when you pay off the balance of the contract.

-In Colorado, the law requires that the county public trustee be appointed for the collection of taxes (hence, our Colorado-specific agreement).
+In Colorado, the law requires that the county public trustee be appointed for the collection of taxes.
 Texas law basically eliminates the use of a land contract to a buyer who will reside in the property.